Regardless of how you plan to use it, there's a smart way to get a $3,000 loan.

 Fees

-Fees to look for include origination fees, late payment fees, returned payment fees, and so on.
+Fees to look for include origination fees, late payment fees, and returned payment fees.
 One lender may charge an origination fee; another may not.
 One lender may impose late fees; another may not.
-While you may be able to avoid late fees, origination fees (when charged) aren't optional and impact the overall cost of the loan.
+While you may be able to avoid late fees, origination fees (when charged) typically aren't optional and impact the overall cost of the loan.

-That's why it's essential to compare each lender's annual percentage rate (APR), which accounts for upfront lender fees.
+That's why it's essential to compare each lender's annual percentage rate (APR), which accounts for upfront lender fees in addition to the interest rate.

 Repayment terms

-Repayment terms on $3,000 loans could range from one year (or less) to five years.
+Repayment terms on $3,000 loans could range from two to five years.
 Some lenders offer longer repayment terms, but you may need to take out a larger loan amount to qualify.

 The repayment term indicates not just how long you'll make payments on the loan, but how long you'll pay interest.
 In other words, you'll generally pay more interest on a longer-term loan.
 This is why it's best to get a loan with the shortest repayment term and monthly payment you can comfortably afford.